greatcyan/portfolio/README.md

 ### ⚙️ Power Apps
 #### 📄 Revenue Analytics – Driver Commentaries
-Developed a **Power Apps interface** and automated **Power Automate workflow** to allow business users to input commentary directly linked to revenue data points.
+Developed a **Power Apps interface** to allow business users to input commentary directly linked to revenue data points.
 These commentaries are then captured and reflected in Power BI reports, enriching insights with qualitative context.

 > Please click the link to see more details:
 [Revenue Analytics – Driver Commentaries](drivercommenting.md){:target="_blank"}